pfheatwole/thesis/source/canopy_aerodynamics.rst

   unsteady or non-uniform flow conditions (such as turning).

-* [[Acknowledge but defer the discussion of unsteady effects until :ref:`paraglider_model:Discussion`?
+* [[Acknowledge but defer the discussion of unsteady effects until :ref:`paraglider_components:Discussion`?
 I'll have already discussed apparent mass by that point.]]